ccokee/IronDuCKie/README.md

 1. Install OpenSSL if you haven't already.
 You can download it from [https://www.openssl.org/source/](https://www.openssl.org/source/) or use your operating system's package manager to install it.

-2. Open a terminal window and navigate to the project directory (`IronDuCKie`).
+2. Open a terminal window and navigate to the project directory (`ironduckie`).

 3. Run the following command to generate a 4096-bit RSA private key and a self-signed certificate that are valid for 365 days: